snkandula/Getting_and_Cleaning_Data-Course_Project/README.md

 1. Code reads the meata data from the files:
    "UCI HAR Dataset/features.txt"
     "UCI HAR Dataset/activity_labels.txt"

 2. Reads subject, features and activity data from train and test sub folders

-3. Merges train and test data using rbind
+3. Merges train and test data using

 4. Prepares completeData from features, activity and subject using cbind

 5. Prepares a vector with requiredColumns

 6. Uses descriptive activity names to name the activities in the data set

 7. Elaborates column names by replacing acronyms

 8. Creates a tidy data set with average of each variable

 9. Writes this tidy data set into a file with tab delimiter

 License: